DarrenNie1999/DarrenNie1999/README.md

 - 👋 Hi, I’m @DarrenNie1999
-- 👀 I’m interested in machine learning,bigdata and data analysis
+- 👀 I’m interested in machine learning, bigdata and data analysis
 - 🌱 I’m currently learning Applied Statistics in Renmin University of China
 - 💞️ I’m looking to collaborate with big-data lovers
 - 📫 How to reach me niedarren@ruc.edu.cn